icfpcontest2022/mini-vinci/Specifications/ContestSpecification.md

 Blocks are uniquely defined by their **block_id**.

-A global counter is held for block creations, the initial canvas has one block with **block_id = 0**.
+A global counter is held for block creations via merge, the initial canvas has one block with **block_id = 0**.
 Each new block created by a **merge move** increases this counter by 1.
+Each **cut move** generates sub-blocks of the block by simply adding **.0, .1, .2 or .3** to the end of the block id depending on the cut type.

 ## Painting